 RFPs are a worldwide practice, and industry alone may not excuse you from having to complete or respond to one.
 They are relevant documentation any time an organization is ready to contract a team for successful completion of a project.

-Much like Kevin Costner's character, it's possible you have no idea how to accomplish the thing you know you need to build.
 Creating an RFP is a multi-step process that involves external communication and RFP contract negotiations.
 From an amateur's perspective, there are countless ways to get this wrong.

 If you're feeling this apprehension, you have ended up in the right place.
 We're going to walk through the entire RFP process together, making sure you're confident in your ability to compile these important business documents.
+We'll also provide you with information on the best RFP tools to guide you along the proposal path.

 RFP's are a mutually beneficial process.
 For the stakeholders, they create an atmosphere of competition where hopeful candidates can put their best feet forward in an attempt to win attractive opportunities.
 RFPs tell invited bidders, "Our door is open, come and make your best case."